SlickVPN is a U.S.-based VPN service with over 150 servers.

 Do We Recommend SlickVPN?

-We feel that there are other VPNs out there with better VPN services at a cheaper rate.
+We feel that there are simply too many other better VPNs out there on the market at the same price (or less).

 1 user reviews for SlickVPN